-3.4 Access will continue to be taken from New College Parade.
-The number of accesses into the building will be rationalised to reflect the proposed development.
-A single entrance will be provided which provides access to the hotel and retail/café/restaurant unit and a separate entrance will be provided to the residential dwellings.
-Separate entrances will be provided for access to waste stores and fire exits.

-3.5 Provision for people with disabilities has been built into the design of the building with lift access provided to all floors.
+- 3.3 Access will continue to be taken from New College Parade.
+The number of accesses into the building will be rationalised to reflect the Proposed Development.
+A single entrance will be provided which provides access to the hotel and restaurant unit.
+Separate entrances will be provided for access to waste stores and fire exits. - 3.4 Provision for people with disabilities has been built into the design of the building with lift access provided to all floors.